Definition of Cash Flow from Operations Ratio

 Advantages

-The advantage of the CFO Ratio is that it is much better than most other liquidity ratios because it assesses the liquidity coverage on the basis of cash generated from the core business operation.
+The advantage of the CFO Ratio is that it is much better than most other liquidity ratios because it assesses the liquidity coverage based on cash generated from the core business operation.

 Disadvantages